For National Snack Day (March 4th), here’s an oh-so-healthy snack.

 The ancestor of the modern beet (Beta vulgaris) is the wild beet or sea beet (Beta maritima) which grows on the coasts of Eurasia.

-Initially, the root (it loos like a bulb, but is a taproot†—photo #4) was not eaten.
+Initially, the root (it looks like a bulb, but is a taproot†—photo #4) was not eaten.
 The original root was long and thin, like a skinny carrot or parsnip.
 The round root we enjoy today was bred over millennia.

-Beets were domesticated in the ancient Middle East, primarily for their greens (photo #5), and were grown by the Ancient Egyptians, Greeks and Romans.
+Beets were domesticated in the ancient Middle East, primarily for their greens (photo #5), and were grown by the Ancient Egyptians, Greeks, and Romans.

-The oldest archeological proof that beets were used in ancient times have been found in the Neolithic* site of Aartswoud in the Netherlands, and in the Saqqara pyramid at Thebes, Egypt, which dates to the third millennium B.C.E.
+The oldest archeological proof that beets were used in ancient times has been found in the Neolithic* site of Aartswoud in the Netherlands, and in the Saqqara pyramid at Thebes, Egypt, which dates to the third millennium B.C.E.

 Assyrian texts that say that beetroots were growing in the Hanging Gardens of Babylon in the 800 B.C.E.; but as Vegetable Facts points out, we still don’t know if Hanging Gardens ever existed.